 The 100Gb ports that support 2x40G mode can operate at 40Gb speed with QSFP+ SR and LR transceivers.
 When a parent port is configured in 2x40G mode, it can be broken out into two 40Gb ports, called subports.
 The subports will all have the same speed (40Gb).
-Subports will have q1 to q2 appended to their port ID, for example, 1/1/c1q1 and 1/1/c1q2.
+Subports will have all to all appended to their port ID, for example, 1/1/clal and 1/1/clal.